 Here are two good and solid PDFs for you.
 It is a great overview of german grammar and you can learn and repeat it anytime and anywhere with an electronic device such as your smartphone or laptop.

 Not entirely for free but nearly are ebooks.
-They are another great way to start your journey successful and that's why we will show you a few nice examples.
+They are another great way to start your journey successfully and that's why we will show you a few nice examples.